Have you ever gotten stranded while writing your second act?

 - Raise the stakes

-Rising action should raise the stakes.
+Rising action should raise the stakes in writing.
 Again, think about earning that climax.
 You want the most (believably) dramatic, satisfying win for your protagonist, which means you’ve got to up the stakes to make it more and more impressive when they do win.
 Don’t be afraid to make your characters experience real discomfort, loss, and significant setbacks along their journey.
 This is how they grow!

 - Explore the world